James Corden: 2007–2010: Gavin & Stacey and rise to prominence

-In 2009, Corden starred as the lead character in the film Lesbian Vampire Killers, which was not successful.
+In 2009, Corden starred in the film Lesbian Vampire Killers, which was unsuccessful.
 That year he played Clem Cattini in the Joe Meek biopic Telstar, and likewise in the animated Planet 51 along with Mathew Horne.
 In February 2009, he co-presented the Brit Awards with Horne and Kylie Minogue.
 In March 2009, he appeared in a sketch for the UK charity telethon Comic Relief giving the England football team a motivational talk, and later presented a section with Horne showing their best bits of comedy from the previous two years along with highlights from the night.

 In March 2010, Corden began hosting the Sky 1 comedy/sports panel show A League of Their Own alongside team captains Andrew Flintoff and Jamie Redknapp.
 In March 2010, he presented Sport Relief 2010 alongside Davina McCall and others, contributing a "sequel" to the 2009 England football team sketch, this time giving a motivational talk to various sports stars including David Beckham and motor racing driver Jenson Button.

 In March 2010, Corden took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London.
 On 5 June 2010, he performed his England World Cup single with Dizzee Rascal on the finale of Britain's Got Talent.
 The proceeds from the single went to London's Great Ormond Street Hospital.

 In June 2010, Corden played Craig Owens in the Doctor Who episode "The Lodger", in which the Doctor moved in with him.
 Corden returned as Owens in "Closing Time" in the sixth series.
 In December 2010, This Is JLS, an hour-long Christmas special featuring the boyband and The X Factor runners-up, was aired on ITV1, with Corden writing and producing some of the sketches featured in the special.
 In 2010, he was in the main cast of the film Gulliver's Travels.
 In December 2010, he was part of an ensemble voice cast in the English dub of the German animated film Animals United alongside Jim Broadbent, Jason Donovan, Joanna Lumley, Billie Piper, Andy Serkis and others.